rust-lang-ua/rustcamp/1_concepts/1_6_dispatch/README.md

 ```
 This ensures only the conversion gets monomorphized, leading to leaner code and compile-time performance wins.

-There is a handy 📰 [momo]⏱0.25h crate, which generates this boilerplate automatically in some cases.
+There is a handy 📚 [momo] crate, which generates this boilerplate automatically in some cases.
 Read through its explanation article:
 - 📰 [Llogiq: Momo · Get Back Some Compile Time From Monomorphization][16]⏱0.25h